SAP-archive/teched2020-DT268/README.md

 1. [Get an SAP Account and get access to Free Trial Account on SAP Cloud Platform](https://developers.sap.com/tutorials/hcp-create-trial-account.html)
 You will need an SAP account to access the SAP API Business Hub which is used across exercises in this hands-on.
 2. You will need Microsoft Excel for the exercise 4 of this hands-on.
-3. Enable your SAP Cloud Platform Integraiton Suite trial account as you get started.
+3. Enable your SAP Cloud Platform Integration Suite trial account as you get started.
 This will save time as you move to exercise 5 to explore the integration capabilities that accelerate your vision to provide connected experience.
 Follow the steps provided in this tutorial: [Set Up Integration Suite Trial](https://developers.sap.com/tutorials/cp-starter-isuite-onboard-subscribe.html#1a553027-3120-49aa-8375-031aebd5f5e8)

 ## Exercises